SPACE SETTLEMENT SYMPOSIUM 2017

 The decision to include or not include your presentation at S3 is at the discretion of New Worlds and its associates, chairs, and other consulting persons.
 All decisions are final.

 All presenters are given passes to both days of the symposium, and a 10% discount on a seat to the Space Cowboy Gala and Ball.
-However, this year being our first, we cannot afford to feed you, pay for travel or lodging.
+Presenters are responsible for all other expenses (e.g. food, travel, lodging, etc.).

 Integrity is Important